Why Most AI Marketing Content Still Feels Generic

 The most effective marketing teams aren't using AI to replace thinking.
 They're using it to remove friction from production.

-AI drafts faster, explores different messaging angles, and generates variations for testing.
-That frees marketers to spend more time on what actually requires human judgment — deciding what the company stands for, what the audience genuinely cares about, and what makes a message worth paying attention to in the first place.
+AI drafts faster, explores different angles, and generates variations for testing.
+That frees your team to spend more time on what actually requires human judgment — deciding what the company stands for, what the audience genuinely cares about, and what makes a message worth paying attention to in the first place.

 That part of marketing hasn't changed.
-What's changed is how much time teams can reclaim from the production work surrounding it.
+What's changed is how much time your team can reclaim from the production work surrounding it.

-The difference between generic and distinctive isn't in the technology.
-It’s the clarity, context, and judgment you bring to it.
+The difference between generic and distinctive has never been in the technology.
+It's the clarity, context, and judgment you bring to it.
+And the people you trust enough to bring along.

 Brad Gullion